 Where to Buy Ikoria Collector Booster?

-You can already preorder Ikoria Collector Boosters on Amazon to get them as fast as possible.
+You can buy Ikoria Collector Boosters on Amazon.
 If you want to buy more, you might consider a whole box of Collector Boosters.
 This will give you 12 boosters total, and will probably cost less then buying them separately.

 Ikoria Showcase Cards